What can I expect during recovery from back surgery?

 Q: Will I need a cane, walker, or other mobility assistance device?

-A: I generally leave that choice to the patient.
+A: That choice is generally up to the patient.
 With minimally invasive back surgery, recovery time is typically short enough that you won’t feel you need it.
 But if having a cane or a walker helps you feel more stable, more confident on your feet, and, consequently you are able to walk more, then by all means, use one.

 Q: Will I need physical therapy?